 These new changes will be in effect for fiscal years beginning after December 15, 2017.
 If you are a calendar year-end nonprofit, your first fiscal year beginning after December 15, 2017 is January 1, 2018.
 If you use a fiscal year end, such as June 30, your first fiscal year-end to show the new reporting standards will be June 30, 2019.
 Early adoption is permitted.

 When implemented, the new reporting and disclosures will apply retrospectively to all years presented for most items.

 It’s important to begin planning for these changes now.
 Please seek guidance from your engagement team as there will be additional internal costs as well as additional audit costs associated with these changes.
 We can help you prepare for these changes to make the process as easy and effective as possible.

-Fran has more than 30 years of experience providing audit and management consulting services to a variety of not-for-profit entities, including colleges and universities.
+As Managing Partner, Fran leads the firm and guides the implementation of strategic plans and objectives.
+He is also involved in client acquisition meetings, significant board meetings, and representing the firm nationally.
+Fran has more than 30 years of experience providing audit and management consulting services to a variety of nonprofit entities, including colleges and universities.
+Fran previously led the New England Higher Education and Not-for-Profit Practice at Grant Thornton and was partner-in-charge of the not-for-profit practice at CCR LLP.
 His expertise includes strategic planning, budgeting, financial statement preparation, exempt-organization tax filing, real property sales and leases, board training, and enterprise risk management (ERM) training.